msawczyn/EFDesigner/README.md

 While giving you complete control over how the code is generated you'll be able to create, out of the box, sophisticated, consistent and **correct** Entity Framework code that can be regenerated when your model changes.
 And, since the code is written using partial classes, any additions you make to your generated code are retained across subsequent generations.
-The designer doesn't need to be present to use the the code that's generated - it generates standard C#, using the code-first, fluent API - so the tool doesn't become a dependency to your project.
+The designer doesn't need to be present to use the code that's generated - it generates standard C#, using the code-first, fluent API - so the tool doesn't become a dependency to your project.

 If you are used to the EF visual modeling that comes with Visual Studio, you'll be pretty much at home.